PranavNagrecha/Salesforce-RAG/rag/glossary/core-terminology.md

 **Context**: Used in portal implementations to ensure users see only their own records or records for their associated organizations.
 Replaces traditional sharing rules for portal users.

-**Related Patterns**: See `rag/architecture/portal-architecture.md` for sharing set patterns and `rag/security/sharing-mechanisms.md` for comprehensive sharing guidance.
+**Related Patterns**: See `rag/architecture/portal-architecture.md` for sharing set patterns, `rag/security/sharing-fundamentals.md` for OWD and role hierarchy, `rag/security/sharing-rules-and-manual-sharing.md` for sharing rules, and `rag/security/sharing-sets-and-portals.md` for Experience Cloud sharing.

 ### Org-Wide Defaults (OWD)